 Cons:

-Watersports enthusiasts will love the BackSåk Waterproof Floating Backpack.
+Watersports enthusiasts (or those who often find themselves dancing in the rain) will love the BackSåk Waterproof Floating Backpack.
 Its interior vinyl lining and tough exterior PVC fabric make this bag a strong contender for the best EDC pack on the market.

 Pros: